drinkynet/codelocks-api/README.md

 Previous version
 ----------------

+If you are using the version 4 API install the 2.0.1 version of this wrapper via composer.

 If you are using the version 3 API install the 1.0.1 version of this wrapper via composer.